Notes on off-shell conformal integrals and correlation functions at five points: Constructing conformal UT integral basis

 \paragraph{Result of two-loop integrands} By now we propose six types of UT integrals, which are sufficient for any observables with five off-shell legs at two-loop order.
 Finally, we expand integrands of five-point correlation functions \cite{Eden:2011we,Bargheer:2022sfd} onto our basis.
 Note that since all basis integrals are pure and of uniform weight, all prefactors calculated in the following expansion will be essential to the final results of the correlation function.
-The expansion is amount to do an algebraic calculation, which is lengthy but of no non-trivial difficulties. \begin{widetext} For the maximal sector:
+The expansion is obtained by a systematic algebraic reduction onto the UT basis.
+Although the procedure is algorithmic, carrying it out in practice is nontrivial due to the size of the expressions and requires extensive bookkeeping and cross-checks. \begin{widetext} For the maximal sector:

 where $c_5:= x_{1,2}^2 x_{2,3}^2 x_{3,4}^2 x_{4,5}^2 x_{1,5}^2 $ + 11 perms., which is permutation invariant constant.

 For the next-to-maximal sector:

 \end{widetext} In the expressions, we use notation $K_{23}=S_2\times S_3$, $S_n$ the n-point permutation group and $D_n$ the $n$-point dihedral group.
 We have checked the correctness by comparing our results with the integrand proposed in \cite{Eden:2011we,Bargheer:2022sfd}, and recorded them in the ancillary file.